Willie Davis (defensive end): Later life and legacy

 In the early 1970s, Davis worked as a color commentator on NFL telecasts for NBC.
 He was inducted into the Pro Football Hall of Fame in 1981.
 In 1986, Davis was named the Walter Camp Man of the Year.
 In 1987, he was given the Career Achievement Award from the NFL Alumni, and in 1988 he was elected to the Wisconsin Athletic Hall of Fame.
-In 1999, Davis was ranked number 69 on The Sporting News' list of the 100 Greatest Football Players.
+In 1999, Davis was ranked number 69 on The Sporting News list of the 100 Greatest Football Players.
+In 2021, he was listed as the 91st greatest player of all time by The Athletic.

 Davis was a member of Kappa Alpha Psi fraternity.
 He received his Master of Business Administration (MBA) from the University of Chicago Booth School of Business in 1968.
-He was a member of the boards of Alliance Bank, Dow Chemical (1988–2006), Johnson Controls (1991–2006), K-Mart, LA Gear, Manpower (2001–2020), Metro-Goldwyn-Mayer (1999–2020), MGM Mirage, Rally's Inc., Sara Lee (1983–2020), Schlitz Brewing, and WICOR Inc. He was president of All-Pro Broadcasting, operators of radio stations KHTI, KATY-FM, WLDB-FM, WLUM-FM, and WZTI since 1976.
+He was a member of the boards of Marquette University, Alliance Bank, Dow Chemical (1988–2006), Johnson Controls (1991–2006), K-Mart, LA Gear, Manpower (2001–2020), Metro-Goldwyn-Mayer (1999–2020), MGM Mirage, Rally's Inc., Sara Lee (1983–2020), Schlitz Brewing, and WICOR Inc. He was president of All-Pro Broadcasting, operators of radio stations KHTI, KATY-FM, WLDB-FM, WLUM-FM, and WZTI since 1976.
+In 1989 he was a finalist for the position of National Football League Commissioner.

 Davis' son is actor Duane Davis, known for his role as "Featherstone" in Necessary Roughness.
-He also had a daughter, Lori Davis a lawyer known for her work in marijuana legislation within the Los Angeles children’s court system.
-Davis' grandson, Wyatt Davis, was an All-American guard at the Ohio State University, and currently plays for the New Orleans Saints.
+He has a daughter, Lori Davis a lawyer known for her work in marijuana legislation within the Los Angeles children's court system.
+Davis' grandson, Wyatt Davis, was an All-American guard at the Ohio State University, and currently plays for the New York Giants.
+His granddaughter, Harley Ann Zepeda, is a beauty pageant queen who held the titles of Miss Los Angeles County United States 2024 and Miss Wisconsin United States 2024.

 After being hospitalized for a month due to kidney failure, Davis died on April 15, 2020, at the age of 85.

 During the 2020 season, the Green Bay Packers wore a helmet decal to honor Davis, featuring his name and number.